 Worcestershire County Council (WCC) takes the security of your personal data seriously.
 The Safeguarding Children Partnership follows internal policies and controls which are in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed.

-Where WCC engages third parties to process personal data on its behalf, they do so under contract and on the basis of written instructions.
+Where WCF engages third parties to process personal data on its behalf, they do so under contract and on the basis of written instructions.
 Third parties are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data and comply with data protection legislation.

 How long does the Safeguarding Children Partnership keep your personal data for?

-The WSCP follows the lengths of time specified for record retention in the WCC Disposal Schedule.
+The WSCP follows the lengths of time specified for record retention in the WCF Disposal Schedule.

 Hard copy course registers / evaluation forms - 2 years following the completion of a training course.